Subscribe

 ⚠️ If you suspect that your dog has consumed something toxic notify Animal Poison Control immediately: (888) 426-4435

-Certain breeds or ages are more prone to liver disease
+Dog breeds and ages prone to liver disease

 Tests your vet may compose will include: